LightSystem/documentation/content/applications/finance/fiscal_localizations/italy.rst

 ~~~~~~~~~~~~~~~~~~

 The :abbr:`SdI (Sistema di Interscambio)` may find inaccuracies in the compilation, possibly even
 formal ones.
-In this case, the invoice will be in the :guilabel:`SDI Rejected` state.
+In this case, the invoice is in the :guilabel:`SDI Rejected` state.
 The :abbr:`SdI
-(Sistema di Interscambio)`'s observations will be inserted at the top of the Invoice tab.
-To resolve
+(Sistema di Interscambio)`'s observations are inserted at the top of the Invoice tab.
+To resolve the
-the issue, it is sufficient to delete the attachments of the invoice, return the invoice to
+issue, it is sufficient to delete the attachments of the invoice, return the invoice to
 :guilabel:`Draft`, and fix the errors.
 Once the invoice is ready, it can be resent.

 .. note::